FflashkingF/SnakeGame/README.md

 git branch checkout dev
 pip install -r requirements.txt python3 main.py
-Нужно ввести никнейм в консоль управление WASD или стрелочки после поражения: перезапуск игры - R
+Print your nick to terminal
+you can move by WASD or UP/DOWN/LEFT/RIGHT after lose: restart - R
-  Hall of Fame - T
+  Hall of Fame - T : and R to restart